jonahsnider/benchmark/contributing.md

 ## Coverage

-Running `yarn test --coverage` will generate a `coverage` folder which has a breakdown of coverage of the project.
+Running `yarn test:coverage` will generate a `coverage` folder which has a breakdown of coverage of the project.
 The CI will upload the coverage information to [CodeCov](https://codecov.io) which can be [viewed here](https://codecov.io/gh/jonahsnider/benchmark).